 Innovative Licensing has been in business for over 20 years, helping inventors design and patent their ideas.
 They offer assistance with obtaining patents and selling inventions, as well as all other aspects of the process.

-What should you look for in an invention or patent service?
+What to look for in an invention or patent service

 What technical experience does the service offer?